huangli712/ACFlow/docs/src/examples/green1.md

 norm  = -1.0
 ```

 Then we use the `acrun.jl` or `acprun.jl` script to perform analytic continuation simulation.
-The calculated results are shown in **Fig.1**.
-As is seen in **Fig.1(a)**, both the sharp peak around 0.5 eV and the broad peak around -2.5 eV are correctly reproduced by the `StochOM` solver.
-In **Fig.1(b)**, the reconstructed Matsubara Green's function agrees quite well with the raw input data.
+The calculated results are shown in **Figure 1**.
+As is seen in **Figure 1(a)**, both the sharp peak around 0.5 eV and the broad peak around -2.5 eV are correctly reproduced by the `StochOM` solver.
+In **Figure 1(b)**, the reconstructed Matsubara Green's function agrees quite well with the raw input data.

 ![T_E2.png](../assets/T_E2.png)